ikrs/ProGit/README.md

 		Example .gitignore file
 		#ignore all .a files
 		*.a

+		#but do track lib.a, even though you're ignoring .a files above
+		!lib.a

+		#only ignore the TODO file in the current directory,not subdir/TODO
+		/TODO

+		#ignore all files in the build/ directory
+		build/

+		#ignore doc/notes.txt, but not doc/server/arch.txt
+		doc/*.txt

-		!lib.a -> but do track lib.a, even though you're ignoring .a files above /TODO -> only ignore the TODO file in the current directory,not subdir/TODO build/ -> ignore all files in the build/ directory doc/*.txt -> ignore doc/notes.txt, but not doc/server/arch.txt doc/**/*.pdf -> ignore all.pdf files in the doc/ directory any any of its subdirectories
+		#ignore all.pdf files in the doc/ directory any any of its subdirectories
+		doc/**/*.pdf

 GitHub maintains a fairly comprehensive list of good .gitignore file examples for dozens of projects and languages at